Danish oil and polyurethane are two great wood finishes. But, what’s the difference between both?

 Wood Protection

-Polyurethane protects wood better than Danish oil.
-That’s because polyurethane is formulated with protective and plastic-like additives that make the finish moisture-resistant.
+Polyurethane protects wood better than Danish oil as it’s formulated with protective and plastic-like additives that make its finish highly moisture-resistant.

 Durability